dzangfan/perldoc-float-vim/README.md

 perldoc -f say
 ```

-Then, install this package by the package manager you are using.
+Then, install this package by package managers you are using.
 For example, in [vim-plug](https://github.com/junegunn/vim-plug), add

 ```vim
 Plug 'dzangfan/perldoc-float-vim'